Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Results

-As described in Sec.~\ref{sec:metric-individual}, the phase locking of a qubit is quantified by the magnitude of $\ev{\hat{S}^+}$, which is just the off-diagonal element, or coherence, of the reduced density matrix of the qubit.
+As described in Sec.~\ref{sec:metric-individual}, the phase response of a qubit is quantified by the magnitude of $\ev{\hat{S}^+}$, which is just the off-diagonal element, or coherence, of the reduced density matrix of the qubit.
 In Fig.~\ref{fig:vanishing-12}(a), we plot $\abs{\ev{\hat{S}^+}}$ normalized to the drive strength $\epsilon$ for both qubits as the qubit-qubit coupling strength $g$ is varied.
 Here, we have set $\Delta_d=\Delta_q=0$, i.e. the frequencies of the drive and the two qubits are taken to be equal.
-As $g$ increases, the extent of phase-locking of qubit $A$ decreases and eventually vanishes completely at a particular strength $g_{0,A}$ indicated by the purple star.
-In the case of qubit $B$, we observe that it develops a non-zero measure of phase-locking, even though it is not directly driven, by virtue of its coupling with qubit $A$.
+As $g$ increases, the phase response of qubit $A$ decreases and eventually vanishes completely at a particular strength $g_{0,A}$ indicated by the purple star.
+In the case of qubit $B$, we observe that it develops a non-zero phase response, even though it is not directly driven, by virtue of its coupling with qubit $A$.
 Interestingly, the coherence of qubit $B$ also vanishes completely at a specific coupling strength $g_{0,B}$ (orange star).
 Finally, at large values of $g$, the coherence of either qubit approaches zero asymptotically, which can be understood as the result of off-resonant driving in the collective spin picture (Sec.~\ref{sec:qualitative}).

-The complete vanishing of $\abs{\ev{\hat{S}_j^+}},j=A,B$ at $g_{0,j}$ corresponds to a zero \emph{crossing} of the quantity $\ev{\hat{S}_j^+}$, which in turn marks a $\pi$ phase shift in the locking of the corresponding qubit to the drive.
+The complete vanishing of $\abs{\ev{\hat{S}_j^+}},j=A,B$ at $g_{0,j}$ corresponds to a zero \emph{crossing} of the quantity $\ev{\hat{S}_j^+}$, which in turn marks a $\pi$ phase shift in the phase developed by the corresponding qubit relative to the drive phase.
 We demonstrate this in Fig.~\ref{fig:vanishing-12}(b), where we plot the variation in the azimuthal phase distribution $\delta P(\varphi)$ [see Eq.~(\ref{eqn:delta_p})] for the two qubits at coupling strengths before, at, and after the zero-crossing point.
 The distribution for either qubit is flat right at the zero crossing point while a $\pi$ phase shift is evident in the distributions before and after this point.

 The zero-crossing phenomenon occurs as a result of destructive interference from multiple drive pathways.
 For instance, in the case of qubit $A$, multiple pathways arise from the direct external driving and the feedback from qubit $B$ as a result of the coupling.
 Alternatively, one can also interpret this phenomenon as a destructive addition of coherences in the collective spin picture, as discussed in Sec.~\ref{sec:qualitative}.
 This phenomenon is intriguing because, for either qubit, the reduced density matrix at its respective zero-crossing point has an azimuthal phase symmetry as seen by the flat profile of $\delta P(\varphi)$, a remarkable feature given that the external drive explicitly breaks this symmetry in the system Hamiltonian~(\ref{eqn:h_tot}).
 Hence, in the following we will explore the parameter regimes where such a zero crossing can be observed.